hyp0th3rmi4/checkstyle-markdown/README.md

         distribution: 'zulu'
         java-version: '11'
         cache: maven
-    - run: mvn package
+    - run: mvn checkstyle:checkstyle

     - uses: hyp0th3rmi4/checkstyle-markdown
       with:
-        REPORT_PATH: target/checkstyle.xml
+        REPORT_PATH: target/checkstyle-result.xml
-        OUTPUT_PATH: target/checkstyle.md
+        OUTPUT_PATH: target/checkstyle-result.md
 ```
 > **NOTE**: The example assumes the GitHub repository containing Java source code with a standard Apache Maven project.
-The checkstyle plugin has been configured to output the result of the analysis to the path repository path: `target/checkstyle.md`.
+The checkstyle plugin has been configured to output the result of the analysis to the path repository path: `target/checkstyle-result.md` (default behaviour).

 As previously mentioned the action can be used in conjunction with the action [PR Comment from File](https://github.com/marketplace/actions/pr-comment-from-file) to publish the Markdown document as a PR comment: